foldedtoad/dwm3000/README.md

 # Nordic nRF52-series + Decawave DWM3000 on Zephyr v2.5

 **NOTE: This set of projects require Zephyr Version 2.5.**

 This project contains firmware examples for the Decawave DWM3000-series Ultra Wideband (UWB) modules with Zephyr RTOS.
 It's a port of Qorvo/Decawave's SDK found on their website.

 This port to Zephyr generally follows the Qorvo/Decawave [DWM3000 SDK Release V1.1](https://www.qorvo.com/products/p/DWS3000#documents).
 It is advised to review the SDK's content to get a general understanding of how the examples are intended to function.

 ## State of Project
 * The combination of PCA10056 (nRF52840) + DWS3000 are fully functional: see Sample Outputs section below.
 * The combination of PCA10040 (nRF52832) + DWS3000 are fully functional.
-* The combination of Nucleo-F429ZI + DWS3000 is in development: board ordered.
+* The combination of Nucleo-F429ZI + DWS3000 are functional.
+Not all sub-projects have been test yet.
 * Interaction with DWM1001 boards does not interact correctly with PCA100xx + DWS3000: framing errors.

 ### Terminology
 * "Decawave" means "Qorvo/Decwave".
 Decawave was recently acquiered by Qorvo.
 * "DWM3000" is the Qorvo/Decawave hardware module with embedded DW3110 UWB IC chip.
 * "DWS3000" is the Qorvo/Decawave DevKit which implements a DWM3000-series module on an Arduino form-factor board.
 * "PCA10056" means "Nordic nRF52840DK board".
 * "PCA10040" means "Nordic nRF52832DK board".
 * "PCA100xx" means either the PCA10056 or PCA10040 board.

 The PCA100xx boards are part of the Nordic nRF52-series DevKit products.
 The PCA100xx board's form-factor is compliant with the Arduino form-factor layout, thus allowing the DWS3000 shield plugged on top of the PCA100xx boards.

 ### Assumptions
 * This project assumes some familiarity with the Zephyr RTOS.
 Zephyr is relativey easy to install and learn, and there are good tutorials available which explain how to establish a working version of Zephyr on your development system.

 * The `example` projects have been developed using the DWS3000 Arduino-shield plugged into either the PCA10040 or PCA10056 board.